The Power of Now — A More Fulfilling Approach to Planned Giving

 Hundreds of passive and active Sustainable (ESG) mutual funds and ETFs now track everything from indices filtered for “ESG Leaders” down to specific causes and themes such as Renewable Energy, Water Quality & Conservation, and Gender Equality.
 ESG fixed income instruments (“green bonds”) are also growing in availability and acceptance.
 As a result, entire “responsible” portfolios can be built on traditional stock/bond allocation models and fine-tuned to the beliefs of the individual investor.

 For charitable giving, Sustainable-ESG assets can be managed within a Donor Advised Fund or gifted to a charitable trust.
 All the while, your money is working positively—in the present—to support public companies that are good corporate citizens.
 It’s a more fulfilling endeavor for those wanting to align their assets for good.

 Lastly, the best news is burgeoning evidence that no difference exists between the performance of Sustainable-ESG vs. traditional investing.
 Among others, the International Monetary Fund’s Global Financial Stability report (Oct 2019) found that the performance of Sustainable-ESG funds is comparable to traditional funds.
 “We don’t find conclusive evidence that sustainable investors underperform or outperform regular investors for similar types of investments,” wrote the IMF.
 Some experts argue, in fact, that enterprises with high ESG ratings have something of a moat around the stock value that may become more evident during downturns.

-Keep in mind: the due diligence quality of ESG funds can vary, and it’s advisable to work with a Sustainable-ESG Investing specialist to become precisely aligned with your goals, beliefs, and causes.
+Keep in mind: the due diligence quality of ESG funds can vary, and it’s advisable to work with a Sustainable-ESG Investing specialist to become precisely-aligned with your charitable goals, values, and causes.

 SCHEDULE AN INTRODUCTORY CALL WITH JOSH: